 We use old fashion authentic story telling.
-While creating documentaries about people from all walks of life, Leonard Smith III has discovered that each family has a unique story to tell, many of which are quite emotionally touching.
+While creating documentaries about people from all walks of life, Leonard Smith III has discovered that each family has a unique story to tell, many of which are emotionally touching.
 When performing a video interview with a member of your family, the family member will be in a comfortable and familiar setting where he or she can relax and tell his or her story with no nervousness about being in front of a camera.
-When all the elements are put together to form a touching film for the family to own, it can sometimes be so close to the heart, tears are often brought to the surface.
+When all the elements are put together to form a touching film for the family to own, it can sometimes be so close to the heart, they often bring tears to the surface.
 These can be tears of joy at seeing loved ones tell their stories or upon viewing those on film who have gone to the other side.
-Either way, each family who has a video biography put together by Leonard is thrilled to have a piece of the past now with them.
+Either way, it thrills each family who has a video biography put together by Leonard to have a piece of the past now with them.

 The photographic storybooks, documentary biographies, family histories all have one thing in common: they weave together an entire kinship.
 Once weaved together, the end product is something that will give information, communicate memories of days gone by, and let your family put its own bookmark in the history book of life.
 This is the stuff that time has wrought and only by delving into the past can it once again come alive and hold hands with your entire family to view, to reminisce about and to learn from.